April 26, 2016 – Rupp Arena, Lexington, KY, USA

 Pearl Jam Show Notes 4/26/2016:

-Pearl Jam hits the Rupp Arena stage hard and fast with Lightning Bolt, a nod to the storms earlier in the day).
-Jeff’s 12-string bass snarls and growls during an energetic Why Go, and then a surprise, as Satan’s Bed makes its once-per-year appearance.
+Pearl Jam hits the Rupp Arena stage hard and fast with Lightning Bolt, which is a nod to the storms earlier in the day.
+This was the first instance that Lightning Bolt was the opener at a Pearl Jam show.
+Jeff’s 12-string bass snarls and growls during an energetic Why Go, and then a surprise, as Satan’s Bed makes a rare appearance.
 Ed thanks UK basketball coach John Calipari (with some boos) and the Kentucky Wildcats for having so many banners hanging in the rafters.
 Crowd is loud for the ‘Hello’ in Small Town.
-Education is dedicated to all the “university intellectuals,” and then Ed asks the band if they graduated from college, and says Mike was writing the next song while he should have been graduating, and then they kick into Even Flow.
+Education is played for the first time in five years, and is dedicated to all the “university intellectuals.”
+Ed asks the band if they graduated from college, and says Mike was writing the next song while he should have been graduating, and then they kick into Even Flow.
 Ed says that it’s obvious how Kentucky loves our horses, but “we have a thoroughbred every night,” referring to Matt, calling him “the stallion!”
 A very charged up Spin the Black Circle rocks the arena, Mike all over the stage.
-Mike shows off on ½ Full, throwing bits of flamenco-style guitar in the solo.
-He and Stone trade off on a breakout Swallowed Whole, while Matt bashes it out during the RVM jam.
+Eddie makes a reference to Donald Trump during 1/2 Full, calling him ‘half full of shit’, while Mike shows off throwing bits of flamenco-style guitar in the solo.
+Lukin has a bit of a slow intro strummed by Ed before he screams out the song’s title and breaks into it, while Rearviewmirror’s bridge has the foot on the gas the entire time.
+Great way to end the main set with Cameron bashing away.

 Share Your Memories